 #3: Use Available COVID-19 Relief Benefits

 Smart tax planning strategies cast a wide net for acceptable tax deductions.
 Significant tax savings are found with the help of COVID financial aid afforded by the Coronavirus Aid, Relief, and Economic Security Act (CARES).
 In many ways, this served as a jobs act to preserve employee income while business owners were struggling to stay afloat.
-The planks in this legislation include but are not limited to:
+The planks in this legislation include but are not limited to.

 Employee Retention Credit

 The Employee Retention Credit is a tax credit applied to what money a small business must pay toward Social Security.
-Eligible small business owners apply for this for every fiscal quarter for which they can demonstrate one of two occurrences:

-2) Small business loses substantial revenue because of shutdowns and decreased economic activity in response to the pandemic.
+• Small business loses substantial revenue because of shutdowns and decreased economic activity in response to the pandemic.
 For example, if restaurants are closed, their suppliers suffer from diminished business income.
 As long as they can accurately cite the pandemic as the reason, they may be entitled to these tax credits.

 Sick and Family Leave Credits